ArenKDesai/Aren-s-Notes/Deep Learning/Neural Networks.md

 - Machine Translation ($N$-$M$): Mapping many inputs to many outputs.
 For example, translating one language to another.
 However, we can't take advantage of sequential time steps this way.

-We can keep the hidden layer the same, but isolate eac
+We can keep the hidden layer the same, but isolate each input $x_t$ to run seu